unosquare/unosquare.github.io/_posts/2019-06-26-react-context-implementation.md

 ## First attempt

-Our first approach was creating a simple GlobalContextProvider, exposing some information about the user: IsAuthenticated, Username.
+Our first approach was creating a simple GlobalContextProvider, exposing some information about the user:

+- IsAuthenticated
+- Username

-And some common actions like: login, logout and setSnackbarMessage.
+And some common actions like:
+- login
+- logout
+- setSnackbarMessage

 So, our first implementation would look like (If you notice some slowness is because Component D which contains a long list):